Mast3rMind/blockchain-1/README.md

 - Cancelation of mining work if a block is added which changes the challenge and the difficulty
 - Transaction and Wallet Addresses
 - Blockchain Explorer
+- Improve the cryptography to use more "realistic" blockchain cryptography (e.g. merkle trees)